Page created on October 31, 2020. Last updated on May 27, 2022 at 08:43

 A lot of clinical biochemistry is just real-world application of knowledge from pathophysiology and pathology.
 Contrary to what the name would want you to think, the subject has nothing to do with biochemistry.
 The subject should be called laboratory medicine.

 There are some handwritten notes circulating around, which are probably as good as mine, so use whichever you want.
-With those and your knowledge of basic pathophysiology and pathology, you’ll pass without problem.
+With those and your knowledge of basic pathophysiology and pathology, you’ll usually pass without problem.
 I had three days for my exam.

 Haematology is a subject I’ve noticed many people are worried about, but it’s actually one of the easiest exams of this semester.
 The exam is written.